 Want to feel good about your career?
-Many people desire a satisfying career, and with good reason.
+Many people want a satisfying career, and with good reason.
 A career that fits well is a luxury that enhances life overall.
 In addition to monetary resources gained through work, a good-fitting career fuels self-development and self-confidence.
-It is a main avenue for continued learning and development for many adults.
+It’s the main avenue for continued learning and development for many adults.
 Finding work to focus on that meshes superbly with your inner nature and what you want to experience maximizes your personal power, creativity, and freedom.
 Through the work you do every day, you demonstrate what you prefer to focus your energy on.
 Is it building something, caring for someone, creating something, analyzing something, maintaining something?
 Whatever it is, it is imperative that it be personally meaningful for you.

 A career is more than one job, a progression of jobs, or even a certain task or title.
 It’s your life’s work and may include many areas of focus, some paid, and some not (such as schooling, volunteer work, or being a stay-at-home parent).
 Finding a larger perspective like that can make the significance of the immediate day-to-day more palatable, especially if you are currently in a job you hate.
 The job doesn’t feel so bad when you take the bird’s eye view.
 What you are doing now is just one step on the path.